Mycolic acid: Mycobacterium

+Rhodococcus

-The mycolic acids of members of the genus Rhodococcus, another member of the mycolata taxon, differ in several ways from those of M. tuberculosis.
+The mycolic acids of members of the genus Rhodococcus differ in several ways from those of M. tuberculosis.
 They contain no functional groups, but instead may have several unsaturated bonds.
 Two different profiles of Rhodococcus mycolic acids exist.
 The first has between 28 and 46 carbon atoms with either 0 or 1 unsaturated bonds.
 The second has between 34 and 54 carbon atoms with between 0 and 4 unsaturated bonds.
 Sutcliffe (1998) has proposed that they are linked to the rest of the cell wall by arabinogalactan molecules.